Alex Brown (defensive end): Chicago Bears

 After the 2009 season, the Bears released Brown on April 1, 2010, after failing to trade him to another team.

 New Orleans Saints

 On April 7, 2010, the New Orleans Saints signed Brown to a two-year contract.
 He played his final NFL season for the Saints, starting in all sixteen games at left defensive end.
 The Saints released Brown on August 30, 2011.

 Retirement

 On August 9, 2012, Alex Brown signed a one-day contract with the Bears to officially retire with the team.
 With the Bears, his 43.5 sacks rank fourth in team history, and his five interceptions rank second behind Richard Dent among Bears defensive ends.

-In his nine-season NFL career, Brown played in 143 regular season games, started 123 of them, and compiled 411 tackles, 43.5 quarterback sacks, forty-three deflected passes, seventeen forced fumbles with twelve recovered, and five interceptions.
+In his nine-season NFL career, Brown played in 143 regular season games, started 123 of them, and compiled 421 tackles, 43.5 quarterback sacks, forty-two deflected passes, seventeen forced fumbles with twelve recovered, and five interceptions.